weaveworld/Weaveworld/demo/todo/README.md

 | React  | 4 | ~ 2824
 | Angular |8| ~ 3100

-(Weaveworld needs only basic HTML/JS knowledge and only a browser.)
+(Weaveworld needs only basic HTML/JS knowledge and a browser.)

 In case of full-scale business web applications, the code based on Weaveworld is about 2-4 times smaller and simpler than the usual methods.